yetanalytics/flint/doc/expr.md

 ```clojure
 (group-concat ?y :distinct? true :separator ";")
 ```
-becomes
+which becomes
 ```sparql
 GROUP_CONCAT(DISTINCT ?y SEPARATOR = ";")
 ```

 **NOTE:** Using aggregates in an invalid clause, e.g. a `FILTER` clause, will cause a spec error.

-**NOTE:** Using aggregates in a `SELECT` query, or including a `GROUP BY` in the query, introduces restrictions on the variables that can be used in the `SELECT` clause.
-In particular, all variables must be projected from an `expr AS var` form, be an argument to an aggregate expression, or be projected by the `GROUP BY` clause.
+**NOTE:** Using aggregates in a `SELECT` query, or including a `GROUP BY` in the query, introduces aggregate restrictions on the `SELECT` clause.
+See the [SPARQL Queries](query.md) page for more details.

 ## Custom Functions

 Users can write their own custom functions, which consist of using an IRI or prefixed IRI instead of a symbol.
-For example:
+The example:
 ```clojure
 [:filter (:func/isEven ?x)]
 ```